 Sadly we had to remove a piece of baseboard for the doors to be able to swing open properly.
 RIP baseboard 🙁

-The little gray things Scott is screwing in are the mechanism to push the door open with.
+The little gray things Scott is screwing in is a push to open door mechanism.
 You push on the door slightly, and they pop open, which is handy when your hands are full—you can use an elbow!

 Except for one of the push mechanism things didn’t work.
 Sad!
 I think it’s defective and I’ll have to get a new one, but before giving up Scott hit stage 6 in the Ikea assembly process…despair and exhaustion.
 LOL.